KeepFloyding/keepfloyding.github.io/_posts/2021-01-03-rofi-config-on-linux.md

   date_modified: 2020-03-28 16:19:08 +0000
 ---

-After several years of distro hopping, I have finally decided to comeback to Linux Arch.
+After several years of distro hopping, I have finally decided to come back to Linux Arch.
 I love the lightweight nature and easy customisability of the distribution that makes it great for tinkering.
-Now every great operating system needs a killer application launcher, and for my OS I decided to use Rofi.
+Now every great operating system (OS) needs a killer application launcher, and for my OS I decided to use Rofi.
 In this blog post, I give a quick guide on how to setup Rofi.
 This should work for any Linux system, but I setup it up for Linux Arch running XFCE4.
 Hope you enjoy it! :)

 ![Screenshot of my Rofi setup](https://keepfloyding.github.io/images/os_screenshot.png)

 # What is Rofi?

-[Rofi](https://github.com/davatorium/rofi) is a tool that can be best described as a window-switcher, application launcher and dmenu replacement.
+[Rofi](https://github.com/davatorium/rofi) is a tool that can be best described as a window-switcher, application launcher and **dmenu** replacement.
 I love it for its simplicity and powerful search functionalities.
 I have configured it so that when you press the `SUPER` key, you open up the **drun** mode of Rofi to search and run an application.
 You can then use `SHIFT + LEFT (or RIGHT)` to cycle through other modes such as :
-* the window swticher which lists the applications running in each workspace
+* the window switcher which lists the applications running in each workspace
 * file browser to search through files
 * ssh launcher to connect to other machines